Penrith railway station

-Background
+History

-The station was built by the Lancaster and Carlisle Railway, and opened on 17 December 1846.
+The station was built by the Lancaster and Carlisle Railway and was opened on 17 December 1846.
 The station was designed by Sir William Tite, designer of a number of early railway stations in Britain, including neighbouring Carlisle (Citadel), as well as Carnforth and Lancaster (Castle).
 It is recorded in the National Heritage List for England as a designated Grade II listed building.

 An 1863 Ordnance Survey plan shows refreshment facilities in the large room seen to the right on entering the building, but this is now used for storage.